You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit further develops your knowledge of the complexities of global fashion systems and builds on the application of your skills in fashion visual communication with an emphasis on visual analysis.
 It focuses on the diverse aesthetics and practices of global fashion cultures since the mid-twentieth century.
 The aim of this unit is to develop your knowledge of the diversity of global fashion aesthetics since the mid-twentieth century while focusing on consumer-led fashion developments alongside high-end designer fashion of this period.
 As such, it will deepen your knowledge of how design is connected to social and cultural developments.

 This unit provides skills to conceptualise and produce fashion and style editorial content in various styles and in both Australian and international contexts.
 It maps the scope and practice of fashion and style journalism, a profession offering career options for journalists, photographers, designers, writers and fashion specialists.
-In this unit, you will use your developing professional skills to produce fashion and style editorial content and/or contribute to the production of a fashion and style magazine and/or website.
-Magazines and digital media map key changes in fashion in similar ways, forming opinions about fashion and taste.
+In this unit, you will use your developing professional skills to produce fashion and style editorial content and/or contribute to the production of a fashion and style zine and/or website.
+Print and digital media map key changes in fashion in similar ways, forming opinions about fashion, taste and the world.
 Fashion writing and styling is also a key skill in public relations for a brand curating and editing brand e-magazines, social media management and content creation in general.
 This unit addresses key skills learnt during the course and practising these skills in a real world, practice-based learning environment.

 This unit builds on previous fashion studio knowledge to navigate the structure and requirements of industry/professional fashion contexts.
 It develops effective skills to communicate and realise design ideas in an integrated studio environment.
 This unit is the third in a series of six Fashion Design Studio units and provides expanded knowledge and skills for the theory and practice of fashion design, including sustainable practices.
 The suite of Fashion Design Studio units form the spine of learning for fashion design understandings in the Bachelor of Design Fashion program, and include practical skills and knowledge of garment construction and pattern cutting.